wintercms/docs/services-validation.md

 <a name="error-messages-and-views"></a>
 ## Error messages & views

 Once you have performed validation, you will need an easy way to get the error messages back to your views.
-This is conveniently handled by October.
+This is conveniently handled by Winter.
 Consider the following routes as an example:

     public function onRegister()
     {